supertassu/taaviwtf/content/lab/0x01-network.md

 On the Unifi AP that I have, I've setup a couple of networks:

 * my main network uses WPA Enterprise and authenticates user via AD NPAS to a VLAN (usually User VLAN)
-* the IoT network is used by the IoT devices that I have (a Google Home, Chromecast and some other devices)
+* the IoT network is used by the IoT devices that I have (a Google Home Mini, Chromecast and some other devices)
 * the Guest network is used by guests and segmented off so they can't access home/lab network

 ## VPNs